la-ots/pelican/docs/foundation/brand-colors.md

 **Secondary**

-- Button background color for the Secondary action button in a [Button Container](/components/button-container/)
+- Button background color for the secondary action button in a [Button Container](/components/button-container/)

 **Accent**